The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The amygdala pathway to anxiety is closely linked to trauma and PTSD.

-When we are aware of traumatic memories, we may consciously avoid situations and people related to the memory.
+When you are aware of traumatic memories, you may consciously avoid situations and people related to the memory.

 For example:

-If we were physically assaulted while walking down a city street at night; in the following weeks or months, we may avoid that street or area, avoid walking alone or even avoid walking at all.
-This fear and anxiety related to the situation and our avoidance of similar situations may last days, weeks, months or even longer depending on how we handle our experience and the trauma we have faced.
+A man is physically assaulted while walking down a city street at night; in the following weeks or months, he may avoid that street or area, avoid walking alone or even avoid walking at all.
+This fear and anxiety related to the situation and avoidance of similar situations may last days, weeks, months, or even longer, depending on how he handles his experience and the resulting trauma.

-If we are unaware of the memory and it remains in the unconscious (or subconscious) – we may respond to certain situations with anxiety and fear and we may not fully understand why.
+If you are unaware of a traumatic memory and it remains in the unconscious (or subconscious) – you may respond to certain situations with anxiety and fear and not fully understand why.

-We often repress trauma experienced in early childhood and the trauma remains in the unconscious.
+Many people often repress trauma experienced in early childhood, and the trauma remains in the unconscious.

-This can often lead to unconscious fears, phobias and avoidance of particular people, places or things later in life.
+This repressed trauma can often lead to unconscious fears, phobias, and avoidance of particular people, places, or things later in life.

-In either situation, the amygdala is responding based on the emotional significance it has attached to the prior event and is functioning in a way to help us avoid experiencing the same threatening/painful situation.
+In either situation, the amygdala responds based on the emotional significance it has attached to the prior event and is functioning to help you avoid experiencing the same threatening/painful situation.

 Retraining the Amygdala

-The good news is we can retrain the amygdala.
+The good news is you can retrain the amygdala.

-While we may have experienced a real traumatic event in our lives, we need not continue reliving it or associate the present experience with the past.
+While a person may have experienced a traumatic event in their life, they need not continue reliving it or associate the present experience with the past.

-Two powerful ways to retrain the amygdala and come to terms with our phobias and traumas are through Psychotherapy (particularly trauma-focused therapy) and Exposure.
+Two powerful ways to retrain the amygdala and come to terms with phobias and traumas are psychotherapy (particularly trauma-focused therapy) and exposure therapy.

-Psychotherapy can help us uncover and integrate unresolved traumas and memories.
+Psychotherapy can help uncover and integrate unresolved traumas and memories.

-When we uncover (bring to awareness) unresolved traumas, we will no longer continue reliving past experiences or become fearful and anxious for unknown reasons.
+When a person uncovers (brings to awareness) unresolved traumas, they will no longer continue reliving past experiences or become fearful and anxious for unknown reasons.

-The amygdala can then learn to let go of its intense association between the past event and present events, objects, people and experiences.
+The amygdala can then learn to let go of its intense association between past and present events, objects, people, and experiences.

-Exposure can help us face what we are afraid of and create new (safer) experiences and memories.
+Exposure can help people face what they are afraid of and create new (safer) experiences and memories.

-Using the example of the fear of dogs above; we could use exposure to our fear of dogs by taking time to pet and play with a friendly Labrador.
+Using the example of the fear of dogs above, a person could use exposure to face their fear of dogs by taking time to pet and play with a friendly Labrador.

-We can retrain the amygdala to see that dogs can be loving and friendly and need not ignite our anxiety.
+They could retrain the amygdala to see that dogs can be loving and friendly and need not ignite anxiety.

-Over time and with repeated exposure, the amygdala will no longer associate all dogs with threat.
+Over time and with repeated exposure, the amygdala will no longer associate all dogs with threats.

-The goal of retraining the amygdala is to show the amygdala we are safe now.
-What we are experiencing now is not the same as what we experienced in the past.
+The goal of retraining the amygdala is to show the amygdala you are safe now - what you are experiencing now is not the same as what you experienced in the past

-We may have experienced trauma as a child growing up in an abusive household – but we are safe NOW.
+A person may have experienced trauma as a child growing up in an abusive household – but they are safe NOW.

-We may have experienced a dog that scared us when we were young – but we can be safe petting a dog NOW.
+A person may have experienced a dog that scared them when they were young – but they can be safe petting a dog NOW.

-We may have experienced the traumas of war while in the military – but we are home and safe NOW.
+A person may have experienced the traumas of war while in the military – but they are home and safe NOW.

 The Cortex

-The cortex – also known as the cerebral cortex – is the part of the brain most of us think of when we think of the brain.
+The cortex – also known as the cerebral cortex – is the part of the brain you probably think of when you think of the brain.

-The cortex itself comprises several important structures including: the insular cortex (or insula), the cingulate cortex, the orbitofrontal cortex and the prefrontal cortex.
+The cortex comprises several important structures, including the insular cortex (or insula), the cingulate cortex, the orbitofrontal cortex, and the prefrontal cortex.

-For this article, we will simply use the generic term “cortex” to avoid confusion.
+For this article, we will use the generic term "cortex" to avoid confusion.

 The cortex is involved in many essential mental and emotional processes:

-What we perceive, what we think and what we think about what we perceive (how we interpret experiences/events) forms our construction of reality and the subjective (personal) reality we experience.
+What you perceive, what you think, and what you think about what you perceive (how you interpret experiences/events) forms your construction of reality and the subjective (personal) reality you experience.

-We use our cortex to think about and interpret experiences as they occur.
+You use your cortex to think about and interpret experiences as they occur.

-We think about, imagine or remember experiences in the past or future.
+You think about, imagine, or remember experiences in the past or future.

-We also create thoughts and images beyond our perceptions.
+You also create thoughts and images beyond your perceptions.

-What we think about, how we interpret our experiences, and even what we picture and imagine – is our experience of reality.
-But…. the reality we have constructed may not be accurate.
+What you think about, how you interpret your experiences, and even what you picture and imagine – is your experience of reality.
+But... the reality you have constructed may not be accurate.

-Our thoughts can be false – our interpretations can be misguided.
+Your thoughts can be false – your interpretations can be misguided.

 Let’s use an example: